-They have ranged in topic from why someone should buy an existing business to what a seller should do to prepare their business for sale.
-Throughout the articles, I’ve always tried to interject real-life examples from our local business community without divulging names to maintain the confidently of the principals.
+They have ranged in topics from why someone should buy an existing business to what a seller should do to prepare their business for sale.
+Throughout the columns, I have always tried to interject real-life examples from our local business community without divulging names in order to maintain the confidentiality of the principals.

 Today, I’m going to take it a little deeper.
-My article is about a local company that listed their business for sale earlier this month.
-Although I can’t tell you their name, what I can disclose is some generic details about their business, about their history, about their motivation, etc.
+My columns is about a local company that listed their business for sale earlier this month.
+Although I cannot tell you their name, what I can disclose is some generic details about their business, about their history, about their motivation, etc.

 This steady growth has occurred even though the owner only spends an average of 20 hours a week working at the business.

-Expansion opportunities exist through increased sales with their current customers, developing new sales relationships with existing local businesses who aren’t currently clients, and capitalizing on our area’s growth with new companies relocating.
+Expansion opportunities exist through increased sales with their current customers, developing new sales relationships with existing local businesses who are not currently clients, and capitalizing on our area’s growth with new companies relocating to the Truckee Meadows.

 The owner is motivated to sell because they want to relocate to another state to pursue other non-related business interests.

 Buyers are finding this business attractive for a number of reasons.
-It has strong cash flow which at its listed price will represent a 31 percent return on investment for the buyer.
+It has strong cash flow, which at its listed price will represent a 31% return on investment for the buyer.

-It has an impressive history, it is currently doing very well, and is positioned for growth.
-The business has key employees in place which will assist the new owner during the transaction period.
+It has an impressive history, is currently doing very well, and is positioned for growth.
+The business has key employees in place who will assist the new owner during the transition period.

-We’re also seeing interest from prospective buyers in related businesses who see the benefits of the financial, customer service and product-line synergies that could be capitalized on by integrating this business into theirs.
+We are also seeing interest from prospective buyers in related business who see the benefits of the financial, customer service and product-line synergies that could be capitalized on by integrating this business into theirs.